What could you possibly gain from sitting in your kayak and paddling around?

 Lastly, your core generates most of the power used in the paddling motion.

 If you have always wanted to have picture-perfect pectoral muscles, you should use your kayak more.
 In a kayaking paddle stroke, the arms work in opposite directions.
-While holding a paddle, one hand (the one on the lower side of the shaft), pulls the paddle back.
+While holding a paddle, one hand (the one on the lower side of the shaft), pulls the paddle back through the water.
 The other arm (on the upper side of the shaft) performs a pushing movement.
 The effect is the same as when you are doing a dumbbell bench press.

 4. Arm Muscles

 All the arm muscles, from the upper arm down to the finger muscles are used here.
 You will be using your finger and forearm muscles 100% of the time.
-During paddling, you will stretch, twist and flex your fingers and wrists.
+During paddling, you will stretch, twist and flex your fingers and wrists and improve your muscle strength.
 Initially, this will be challenging.

 As pointed out above, one hand pulls as the other one pushes.
 This engages your triceps and biceps especially during the first few strokes.
 It takes a moment for the rest of the body to become engaged.